'Chasing The Bag'???

 The focus on 'Chasing the Bag' should be replaced with 'How do I make money work for me?
 How do I attain, maintain and sustain value?'
 Operationally speaking, how can the investments we make in ourselves, make money for us without our attention?

-You can have your AirPods and wear the entire Gucci store, but if your money isn't sustainable, if the Gucci store is the only high end store/output you will ever be able afford because you capped yourself at output and material gain and didn't invest enough into input, into value, to what actual avail is chasing it?
+You can have your AirPods and wear the entire Gucci store, but if your money isn't sustainable, if the Gucci store is the only high end store/output you will ever be able afford because you capped yourself at output and material gain and didn't invest enough into input, into value, its being chased to what avail?

 Wealth, is the output of consistent investment in Value - your value most especially.